How hot do you like your hot tub?

 As with a regular swimming pool, the temperature of your swim spa will be much lower than that of a hot tub.
 27 degrees is about right for your pool as exercise generally increases your body temperature so you don’t want it too hot.

 It’s common sense to set the temperature lower in the hot tub in summer when the weather is hotter.
-Many people enjoy their hot tubs all year round, and in the winter you can really experience how hot your tub is, seeing the steam rising!
+Many people enjoy their hot tubs all year round, and if using your hot tub in winter you can really experience how hot your tub is, seeing the steam rising!
 If the temperature drops below freezing you will need to increase the overall temperature to maintain optimum conditions.
 No-one wants to be cold in winter!
 It may be that you have to turn the temperature up to the maximum 40 degrees to keep it toasty.

 Keep your hot tub temperature consistent.
 By turning the temp right down you may think you’re saving money but in reality, you’re making the hot tub work harder and putting strain on the pump and heater.
 Investing in a quality hot tub cover is essential to combat unnecessary heat loss as well as keeping debris out.